 In April 2009 the United Nations Chief Executive Board launched the Social Protection Floor (SPF) Initiative in response to the global financial and economic crisis.
-The SPF concept corresponds to a set of essential social services and transfers that everyone should enjoy to ensure the realisation of the rights embodied in human right treaties.
+The SPF concept corresponds to a set of essential social services and transfers that everyone should enjoy to ensure the realization of the rights embodied in human right treaties.
 The SPF provides a framework to plan progressive implementation of social protection systems, taking specific national contexts and conditions into account.
 As such, the SPF provides the guiding framework for ESCAP’s work in the area of social protection.

 At the 67th Commission session in May 2011, members and associate members of ESCAP underscored the urgency of moving toward universal social protection coverage by adopting Resolution 67/8 on “Strengthening social protection systems in Asia and the Pacific.”
 This Resolution calls upon member States to “invest in building social protection systems that might form the basis of a ‘social protection floor’, which would offer a minimum level of access to essential services and income security for all, and subsequently enhancing the capacity for extension, according to national aspirations and circumstances.”

 Furthermore, with the call of the 2030 Agenda for Sustainable Development to reach those furthest behind, addressing inequality and strengthening social protection systems are fundamental measures for achieving a prosperous, peaceful and sustainable future for all.
 Aside from being overarching priorities, reducing inequality features as a stand-alone Sustainable Development Goal, whilst social protection is referred to directly in Goals 1 (poverty), 3 (health), 5 (gender equality), and 10 (inequality).

 ESCAP supports national and regional efforts by functioning as a knowledge platform for policymakers and stakeholders, and providing technical support to member States to reduce inequalities and strengthen relevant social protection initiatives.